AmmarElsherif2021/consale/README.md

 # Tauri + React + SQLite
-This is a desktop software app for handling billing system.
+This is a desktop software app for handling billing system.<br/>
-To get the installer open bundle directory and choose msi or nsis.
+To get the installer open bundle directory and choose msi or nsis. <br/>
+username: admin  password:123

 ## Features: